 However, for Macs, this is not the case.
 When the red X on a Mac program box is clicked, that window closes but the program does not.
 It is still open and running, even though there are no documents or windows open.
 To close a program completely, a user must click on the program name on the top status window (it must be active to do this) and then click on Quit.

 Another way to close a program, which is usually faster, is to use the shortcut Apple + Q. The Quit command closes all multiple windows that may be open under the program.

-Q. Most creatives, designers, musicians and others, seem to use a Mac, why would you say that is?
+Most creatives, designers, musicians and others seem to use a Mac.
+Why would you say that is?

 But it’s not just about image.
-Macs tend to be the best platform for design and creativity due to the strength of the applications available for it and the fact that Macs are generally high quality computers.
+Macs tend to be the best platform for design and creativity due to the strength of the applications available for them and the fact that Macs are generally high-quality computers.

 This and the image of using a Mac make up the perfect team for those that see themselves outside the corporate culture.